temporalio/documentation/docs/java/workflows.md

 ### Java Child Workflow API

 `Workflow.newChildWorkflowStub` returns a client-side stub that implements a child Workflow interface.
-It takes a child Workflow type and optional child Workflow options as arguments.
+It takes a child Workflow Type and optional child Workflow options as arguments.
 Workflow options can be used to set timeout, retry options, and task queue settings for example.
 Note that by default a child Workflow inherits the Workflow options of its parent.
 You can however overwrite these by passing in custom Workflow options when creating the child Workflow stub.